Haka93/DocBot/README.md

-# DocBot
-Health Assistant by Haka is an intelligent system designed to provide medical treatment suggestions based on user-input symptoms.
-Powered by the advanced ChatGPT model from OpenAI, this virtual health assistant aims to assist users in understanding potential treatments and precautions for various health concerns.
+# Health Assistant by Haka

+This project is a Health Assistant powered by ChatGPT, providing possible treatment suggestions based on symptoms and offering precautions.

+## Usage
+- Enter symptoms in the text box and get treatment suggestions and precautions.

+## Installation
+- Clone the repository.
+- Set up your OpenAI API key.

+## Configuration
+- Ensure you have the necessary dependencies installed.

+## License
+This project is licensed under the [Haka93] - see the [LICENSE.md](LICENSE.md) file for details.

+## Acknowledgments
+- Special thanks to OpenAI for the ChatGPT model.